 Then I’ve got the Festool ETS 150/5 which I use on all the big areas such as walls and ceilings.
-I used to use a Mirka Deros which was awesome, however I had a few problems with it before it finally broke.
+I used to use a Mirka Deros which was awesome, however I had a few problems with it before it finally broke after less than a year.
 I wouldn’t buy another one.

 The extractor I use is the Festool Midi which I’ve had for over 10 years without issue!!
 There are probably more up-to-date models available now.
 This is the perfect representation of Festool’s build quality.

 All this probably cost me close to £2,000!!
 However, it lasts for years and saves my lungs.

 You do not need a silly amount of money to reap the benefits of dust free sanding.
 Most electric sanders can be converted to dust free, simply by attaching an extractor.
 You don’t even need an extractor; a Henry Hoover will see you right if you buy an adapter off Ebay to go with it.
 Although Vacuum cleaners do the job and a Henry will cope better than most, you should only expect a few months of regular use before the motor gives out.

 There are loads of benefits of dust free sanding and very few negatives.
 It might be a stretch to say homeowners should be dust-free for the odd bit of DIY, but I couldn’t imagine not using a dust free setup as a decorator.
 I don’t know how people coped in days-gone-by.
 The health impact of breathing in all that dust must have been incredible.